-In Section 2 we discuss in detail a point $P{E,F}$, where E is the rank 1 curve of conductor 37.
-Section 3 is about a recent Gross-Zagier style formula of Yuan-Zhang-Zhang for the height of $P{E,F}$ in terms of the derivative of an L-function, in some cases.
-In Section 4 we discuss the connection between the present paper and [DDLR11], which is about computing Chow-Heegner points using iterated integrals.
-The heart of the present paper is Section 5, which describes our numerical approach to approximating $P{E,F}$.
-Finally, Section 6 presents extensive tables of points $P{E,F}$.
+In Section 2 we discuss an example in which E and F both have conductor 37.
+Section 3 is about a formula of Yuan-Zhang-Zhang for the height of $P{E,F}$ in terms of the derivative of an L-function, in some cases.
+In Section 4, we discuss the connection between this paper and the paper [DDLR11] about computing Chow-Heegner points using iterated integrals.
+The heart of this paper is Section 5, which describes our numerical approach to approximating $P{E,F}$ .
+Finally, Section 6 presents a table of points $P{E,F}$ .

-Acknowledgement: We would like to thank Ralph Greenberg, Ken Ribet, Barry Mazur, Karl Rubin, Shouwu Zhang, and Jon Bober for helpful conversations related to this paper, and especially thank Xinyi Yuan for introducing us to this topic, Henri Darmon for encouraging us to flesh out the details and write this up for publication, and Victor Rotger for correcting a serious mistake in an early draft.
+Acknowledgement: We would like to thank Samit Dasgupta, Ralph Greenberg, Ken Ribet, Barry Mazur, Karl Rubin, Shouwu Zhang, and Jon Bober for helpful conversations related to this paper, and especially thank Xinyi Yuan for introducing us to this topic, Henri Darmon for encouraging us to flesh out the details and write it up for publication, and Victor Rotger for correcting a serious mistake in an early draft.